 What is a watch movement?

-The movement of a watch is considered the most important part of a watch.
+The movement of a watch is considered the most critical part of a watch.
 A watch movement is the mechanism that makes your watch tick.
-Without the movement, the watch cannot tell time.
-Just like how a car requires an engine to power up and get going.
+Without the movement, the watch cannot tell time, just like how a car requires an engine to power up and get going.

 What is a Japanese movement?

-Watches with Japanese movements have mechanical movements, automatic movements, or quartz movements that are manufactured in Japan.
-Though many watches are famous for having Swiss movements, Japanese movements continue improving in quality, and are now on par with watches with Swiss movements, and on many occasions have even surpassed Swiss movements in terms of reliability.
+Watches with Japanese movements are mechanical, automatic, or quartz movements manufactured in Japan.
+Though many watches are famous for having Swiss movements, Japanese movements continue to improve in quality.
+They are now on par with Swiss movements, and on many occasions have even surpassed them in terms of reliability.

 |